Red Hood and the Outlaws: Vol. 1

 After finding out that he is no longer a killer, Jason takes his group to All Caste headquarters where they discover that the bodies are becoming zombies.
 Jason destroys the bodies of his teachers and friends, after some encouragement from Roy; he swears revenge for them after the task is complete.
-The team is led on a wild goose chase across the globe as they come across an Untitled, who was in hiding in the middle of Colorado.
+The team is led on a wild goose chase across the globe as they come across an Untitled, who was in hiding in Colorado.
 Jason fights the creature alone after Starfire is attacked by Crux and Roy leaves to assist her.
 The Untitled tells Jason that they were set up to cross paths, but still fight him.
 Jason kills the creature, strengthening his resolve to take revenge.
 Crux's attempt to drain Starfire's power fails due to procedures performed on her during her slavery.

 Roy takes down Crux long enough for Starfire to regain her composure and the three leave, taking an unconscious Crux with them.
-Later disguised as a doctor, Jason puts Crux into Arkham Asylum, where he says to keep Crux heavily sedated.
+Later disguised as a doctor, Jason puts Crux into Arkham Asylum, where he says to keep Crux sedated.
 The group has appropriated Crux's personal modified War cruiser, which Roy instantly falls for.
 Essence confronts them.
 At first, only Jason is able to see her, knowing she set him up to fight the Untitled.
 When the others see her, it causes a fight within the cockpit.
 During the fight, the source of Essence and Ducra's powers and long life are revealed to be the same as the Untitled's.
 It is also revealed that they were mother and daughter.
 The group is able to defeat Essence by using one of Crux's weapons.